Application window: September 1 through October 15

 We’d love to hear about your project and help you submit a better grant application.

 Go directly to online application tool.
+The deadline to apply is October 15, 2019.
 And as an applicant to the Medford Arts Council, you will need to find Medford in search pane and then read our local priorities and guidelines.

 After you apply